 Part 3: Accountability — 3 Ways to Guarantee Your Email List Growth

-Over the past few weeks, I’ve walked you through our Top 15 Recommended List-Building Strategies and showed you exactly how to discover which ones are most likely to work best for you.
+Now, I’ve walked you through our Top 15 Recommended List-Building Strategies and showed you exactly how to discover which ones are most likely to work best for you.

 But, like I’ve said many times before, strategies alone are not enough.

 Strategies alone won’t stop you from getting distracted and losing focus on your list.

 Strategies alone won’t motivate you to keep showing up and to stay focused week after week.